trebor74hr/permset/README.md

 1. calculate permission patterns (permset), save them to root/.permset (permset --save)
-2. When desired, compare current permissions with saved patterns (permset), if any difference found, apply patterns (permset --set) or overwrite existing patterns with new one (permset --save)
+2. compare current permissions with saved patterns (permset), if any difference found, apply patterns (permset --set) or overwrite existing patterns with new one (permset --save)